Henrique-O-S/SDLE_Project1/notes.md

 - Coordinator node is responsible for the replication of data that fall within its range (N-1 successors, only distinct physical nodes)
 - Preference list: list of nodes that is responsible for storing a particular key
     - Every node in the system can determine it for any key

+### DATA VERSIONING

+- Dynamo provides eventual consistency
+    - Updates propagated to all replicas asynchronously
+- Dynamo treats the result of each modification as a new and immutable version of the data
+    - Multiple versions of an object can be present at the same time
+- Dynamo uses vector clocks to capture causality between different versions of the same object
+    - They are a list of (node, counter)
+    - If the counters on the first object <= all of the nodes in the second clock then the first is an ancestor of the second and can be forgotten.
+Otherwise, the two changes are considered to be in conflict and require reconciliation.
+- When we update an object, we must pass the context (obtained in the previous read), which contains the vector clock
+    - Due to failures, a node thats not on the first N of the preference list may need to get the job done, and vector clock will grow (+1 node).
+Because of that its a good practice to limit vector clocks (10)

+### GET AND PUT

+- Coordinator: node that handles read or write (typically first of the preference list)
+- R is the minimum number of nodes that must participate in a successful read operation
+    - 1 Coordinator node receives request for a get of a key
+    - 2 Coordinator requests all reachable highest N nodes
+    - 3 Waits for R responses
+    - 4 If it receives multiple versions of that key (object) it output all that are causally unrelated (except the ones explained on line 63), and then
+    - 5 Reconciled version is written back --> SUCCESSFUL READ
+- W is the minimum number of nodes that must participate in a successful write operation
+    - 1 Coordinator node receives request for a put of a key
+    - 2 Coordinator generates vector clock for new version, writes it locally
+    - 3 Sends new version (and new vector clock) to the N higher reachable nodes
+    - 4 If at least W-1 respond --> SUCCESSFUL WRITE
+- R and W < N